FuchsEDV/Thrixty/README.md

 * Responsiveness improvements.
 * Full Background Support with automatic scale detection.
 (Background Strategies like "always filled", "stretch", etc.)
 * Settings File or similiar instead of an overload of html attributes. => Required for the more non-standardy options.
-* Layouts for easy customization
+* Readme section on customization

 ###8.)
 License
 ```txt